murchie85/steelSpirit/README.md

 ## SECONDARY

+- Fine control, so rotation is inversed if facing down, (but only if r,l isn't already pressed)
 - Check Godzilla for human type ideas
+- Shmup into open world
+- Redo omega storm including canvas
 - Redo title text explaination with ai art gen - move to after game
 - UPGRADE TREE
 	- MAINMENU UNLOCK